ONSdigital/sdx-survey/README.md

 ## Process

 The sdx-survey microservice receives JSON submissions via a PubSub subscription: `survey-subscription`.
-Once received, data is decrypted and validated using PGP and voluptuous respectively.
+Once received, data is decrypted using GPG and validated.
 If a survey fails it is published to the quarantine PubSub topic: `quarantine-survey-topic`.

 Checks are then made on the survey type; if `type: surveyresponse`, comments are extracted and stored via GCP Datastore.
 Additionally surveys requiring transformation are sent to SDX-Transform via `<HTTP Post>`.
 Once transformed, the data is sent to SDX-Deliver via `<HTTP Post>` and a receipt is published to PubSub: `receipt-topic`.
-This receipt notifies Ras-Rm that the data has been successfully processed.
+This receipt notifies RASRM that the data has been successfully processed.
 For feedback submissions: `type: feedback`, no additional processing is required and the `deliver/feedback` endpoint on sdx-deliver is called after decryption and validation.